per2jensen/dar-backup/README.md

 # Full backups + differential backups using 'dar'

-  The wonderful 'dar' (Disk Archiver) (https://dar.sourceforge.io/) is used for the heavy lifting in these scripts.
+  The wonderful 'dar' (Disk Archiver) (https://dar.sourceforge.io/) is used for the heavy lifting, together with the par2 suite in these scripts.

 # Inspiration